-Municipality Region Watershed LPAT/TLAB# CFN Staff Contact Proponent and Appellant Description Status Toronto (Etobicoke- York Community Council Area) Toronto Humber TBD 59096.04 Nicole Moxley Sterling Homes (Weston Road) Inc. A Case Management Conference has not been scheduled.
-TRCA staff will request party status to ensure our interests are maintained.
-Toronto (North York Community Council Area) Toronto Don PL190536 59046.02 Nicole Moxley & Steven Heuchert 41 Chatsworth GP Inc. application at 41 Chatsworth Road to facilitate construction of 4-storey residential condominium building.
+Municipality Region Watershed LPAT/TLAB # CFN Staff Contact Proponent and Appellant Description Status Toronto (Etobicoke- York Community Council Area) Toronto Humber TBD 59096.04 Nicole Moxley Sterling Homes (Weston Road) Inc. Zoning By-law Amendment at 2996 Weston Road to facilitate an infill development consisting of 6 single family residential dwellings.
+TRCA matters are for the most part resolved.
+TRCA requested that the natural feature and the buffer to be appropriately zoned and conveyed as part of this approval.
+The application was appealed by the proponent for lack of decision by the Municipality.
+A Case Management Cor TRCA staff will request pa are maintained.
+Toronto (North York Community Council Area) Toronto Don PL190536 59046.02 Nicole Moxley & Steven Heuchert 41 Chatsworth GP Inc. Official Plan Amendment and Zoning By-law Amendment application at 41 Chatsworth Road to facilitate construction of 4-storey residential condominium building.
 The south end of the site abuts Duplex Park within the Chatsworth Ravine.
-This are confident that with on-going negotiations between parties that our issues will be resolved in advance of the hearing.
-Toronto (North York Community Council Area) Toronto Don PL200441 62545.01 Anna Lim Devine Park LLP/Easton's Group/Gupta Group Official Plan Amendment and Zoning By-law Amendment at 4050 Yonge Street to permit two high rise buildings, 21 and 25 storeys, and a 6 storey podium connecting these two buildings.
+This is part of a greater valley corridor of the Don River watershed which was historically modified.
+The associated tributary, Burke Brook, is now piped and runs west to east, just south of the subject site.
+It is not clear if the proposal has incorporated appropriate setbacks consistent with TRCA's LCP.
+The application was appealed by the proponent for lack of decision by the Municipality.
+A Case Management Con October 6, 2020 and party Management Conference with a 12-day hearing requ are confident that with on- that our issues will be reso Toronto (North York Community Council Area) Toronto Don PL200441 62545.01 Anna Lim Devine Park LLP/Easton's Group/Gupta Group Official Plan Amendment and Zoning By-law Amendment at 4050 Yonge Street to permit two high rise buildings, 21 and 25 storeys, and a 6 storey podium connecting these two buildings.
 The proposal will include 5 levels of underground parking.
 The proposed 21 storey building will have non-residential uses including office, retail, restaurant and a hotel.
 The proposed 25 storey building includes 290 residential units.
 An OPA Amendment is required to permit the proposed height and gross floor area.
 The site is currently designated as Mixed Use and Natural Areas and the designation permits the proposed uses contemplated by this application.
-A ZBA is required to the former City of North York Zoning By-law No. 7625 (as amended by the site specific Zoning Bylaw No. 1093-2016) to permit the proposal as the site is currently zoned C1(132) and O1(45).
-This property is not currently included in the Zoning By-law 569-2013 and is proposed to be included through this ZBA.
+A ZBA is required to the former City of North York Zoning By-law No. 7625 (as amended by the site specific Zoning Bylaw No. 1093 2016) to permit the proposal as the site is currently included in the Zoning By-law 569-2013 and is proposed to be included through this ZBA.
 The application was appealed by the proponent for lack of decision by the Municipality.
-A case management conference has not been scheduled.
-Staff will request Party status if the issues are not resolved.
-A resubmission has been made to the City of Toronto which will be reviewed by TRCA staff in January 2021.
+A case management conf Staff will request Party sta resubmission has been m be reviewed by TRCA sta onference has not been scheduled. status if the issues are not resolved.
+A made to the City of Toronto which will staff in January 2021.